H\"older regularity and roughness: construction and examples: Schauder representation along general partition sequence

 \section{Schauder representation along general partition sequence}

-~ \\ This section recalls the Schauder representation of a continuous function with compact support from an orthonormal non-uniform Haar basis along a general partition sequence, based on the recent results from Section 3 of \cite{das2021}.
+This section recalls the Schauder representation of a continuous function on compact support from an orthonormal non-uniform Haar basis along a general partition sequence, based on the recent results from Section 3 of \cite{das2021}.
+The proofs of the lemmata in this section can be found in Supplement A \cite{suppA}.